Microsoft-tele/MAAIDD/README.md

 ```
 ## 2.3.
 Run and save data

-- You have no need to add any parameters when running, all parameters have been set below
+- You do not need to add any parameters when running, all parameters have been set below

-- Please confirm you have changed correct arguments at config.py which relates to final data saving path
+- Please confirm you have changed the correct arguments at config.py which relates to the final data saving path
 ```sh
 python run.py
 ```